 Closest relationship (allied) due to geopolitical

-positions are developing between Russia and Belarus, which
+situations are developing between Russia and Belarus, which

-announced the construction of a union state. different ideas about
+announced the construction of a union state.
+Different ideas about

 between countries.
 This became an obstacle to the construction of a new

 Belarus tactics.
-Where political arguments fail,
+Where political arguments do not work,

 to the Russian financial and stock markets.